asayers/cbdr/README.md

       at the confidence interval to see how bad the regression is, and decide whether you're willing to accept it.

+The above is just an example but hopefully you get the idea.
+You can vary the details; for instance, why not measure RSS instead of running time?
+Or measure RSS _as well_ as running time (but see "Comparing multiple values" below)?

 If you want to implement something like this yourself, this repo contains a [tool to help you do it](cbdr.md).